 Personalization

-Apart from being able to deliver your communication at the right time, to the right people, you can personalise it.
+Apart from being able to deliver your communication at the right time, to the right people, you can personalize it.
 Even something as basic as including somebody’s name makes a big difference.

 Drip campaigns differ from personalized emails, which send each customer a message based on information about their past purchases.
 Personalized emails work well if you have a lot of information about each customer, and can tailor each message to them.
 Drip campaigns, by contrast, let marketers focus their messages on the customers most likely to buy, and ignore the rest.